 Responsibility for the overall administration and management of District policy, operations and services rests with the Chief Executive Officer.
 The Chief Executive Officer has direct responsibility for the Human Resources and Information Technology functions and manages the remaining functions through the Deputy CEO of Engineering and Operations and Deputy CEO of Business Services.
 The Deputy CEO of Engineering and Operations has responsibility for design and construction of the District's Clean Water Project, Asset Management and capital planning programs, engineering, maintenance operations, water pollution control, water treatment and supply, customer service and environment, health and safety functions of the District.
-The Deputy CEO of Business
+The responsibilities of the Deputy

-Services has responsibility for the District's accounting, budgeting, treasury, procurement and risk management functions.
+CEO of Engineering and Operations have largely been assumed by the Director of Engineering on an interim basis.
+The Deputy CEO of Business Services has responsibility for the District's accounting, budgeting, treasury, procurement and risk management functions.